boots-edu/textbook/source/text/3-dataclass/intro.md

 ## Complex Types

-If we wish to combine data into a more complex type that represents the combination of various related data items, then there are two methods available to us in Typescript
+If we wish to combine data into a more complex type that represents the combination of various related data items, then there are two methods available to us in TypeScript

 -   **The interface**
     -   Interfaces describe the data that goes into an object and its types, but do not provide default values, or any additional logic.